 With the adoption of Law no. 26/2022,79 Law no. 252/202380 and Law no. 65/2023,81 the SCM was entrusted with new tasks related to the external evaluation of candidates.

 The SCM thus has the role of transmitting, within five days, to the corresponding Evaluation Commission: the list of subjects to be evaluated and their contact details.
-In addition, the SCM will review the results of the evaluation based on the evaluation file received from the vetting commission.
+In addition, the SCM will review the results of the evaluation based on the evaluation file received from the Vetting Commission.
 The subject of the evaluation may submit additional information that he/she considers relevant only if he/she proves that he/she was previously unable to submit it.
 The representative of the Vetting Commission and the subject of the evaluation are entitled to present their positions in person.
-The SCM shall, within 30 days at the latest, issue a reasoned decision in which it may: (ii) reject the evaluation report and order a reopening of the evaluation procedure on a one-time basis, if factual circumstances or procedural errors are found that could lead to a different result from that stated in the evaluation report.
+The SCM shall, within 30 days at the latest, issue a reasoned decision in which it may:

+- accept the evaluation report and ascertain whether the vetting has been passed or failed - reject the evaluation report and order a reopening of the evaluation procedure on a onetime basis, if factual circumstances or procedural errors are found that could lead to a different result from that stated in the evaluation report.

 During the period under review (October 2023 - October 2024), the SCM reviewed 23 reports of the External Evaluation Commission on candidates for judgeship at the SCJ.
-Of the 23 reports, two reports concerned judges of the SCJ (Judge Aliona Miron and Judge Anatolie Țurcan).
-Of the total number of reports, the SCM rejected82 only one report and instructed the vetting commission to resume the evaluation.
+Of the 23 reports, two reports concerned judges of the SCJ (Judge Aliona Miron and Judge Anatolie Ţurcan).
+Of the total number of reports, the SCM rejected82 only one report and instructed the Vetting Commission to resume the evaluation.